 If you want to support local agriculture, why don’t you?

 If you are open, research and learn about the banana republic.
 It is alarming to say the least.
-If you saw the conditions in the banana republic, you would not ever eat another store bought banana, that is, if your empathetic and have an inkling of humanity, care for human and natural resources and mother nature.
+If you saw the conditions in the banana republic, you wouldn’t dare eat another store bought banana.
+If you’re empathetic, have an inkling for humanity and care about our natural resources, please read more about the banana republic and its catastrophic nature.